 Some of these breweries are in weird locations.
 You’ll be in the middle of industry at Modern Times or amongst office buildings at Rough Draft.
-Don’t let unique locations detract you from the beer drinking experience.
+Don’t let unique locations detract from the beer drinking experience.
 Discover the creativity and the solid beer making that this county has to offer.

-We’ll start south, near the airport, and head north in San Diego county so your tour is geographically logical.
-Note that most of these locations are dog friendly and all beers mentioned are subject to availability.
+We'll start south, near the airport, and head north in San Diego county so your tour is geographically logical.
+Most of these locations are dog-friendly and all beers mentioned are subject to availability.

 The ambience at Modern Times in Point Loma is great.
 It has a retro hipster feel with old comic books on the walls, weird Post-It Note art, and vintage books holding up a wrap-around bar.

-Try the Blazing World IPA if it’s on tap – if you can’t decide on just one beer (like I usually can't) have a mix of 10 oz pours.
+Try the Blazing World IPA if it’s on tap.
+Or if you can’t decide on just one beer (like I usually can't) have a mix of 10oz pours.

 Address: 3725 Greenwood St, San Diego, CA 92110

 Stone Brewing is set within an old military-industrial complex in Point Loma.
 You’re going to get lost going to the bathroom because the place is so big and full of options, including a huge bar and plenty of interior and exterior seating.
 The Liberty Station location is very attractive, set within an old historic naval training center complete with outdoor waterfalls and landscaping.

 This is a good place to get some food, whether an appetizer or meal.
 There is a seasonal menu that changes throughout the year and specialty beers that are brewed at this location only, along with classic staples on tap.
 The thing I love most about Stone is that the staff is incredibly knowledgable about beer.
 They’ll help you pair food and beer unlike any other stop of the day.